microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/walkthrough/challenge-5/solution.md

      scp <source-file> <username>@<Ubuntu-Server-IP-Address>:/tmp/installer.tar.gz

 5. Make sure that you have the passphrase that was generated when you deployed the appliance (You should have saved it as a KeyVault secret).
-  * Store the key in a temporary text file on the machine.
+  * Store the key in a temporary text file and copy the file into the same direcotry on the source machines.
   * You can obtain the passphrase on the replication appliance.
 From the command line, run the following command to view the passphrase
      C:\ProgramData\ASR\home\svsystems\bin\genpassphrase.exe -v